CNES/Pandora/doc/sources/developer_guide/your_plugin.rst

 How to develop a plugin
 =======================

-One of the strengths of Pandora framework is the ability to develop an algorithm and use it as an external plugin.
-This mechanism makes it possible to enrich methods avalaible for each step of Pandora.

 The following sections describe the 4 major rules to respect in order to create your python package you want to use as a Pandora plugin.